 La Dotta, La Grassa e La Rossa

 Bologna is quite possibly the most underrated city I’ve ever had the pleasure to visit.
-Its Italian nickname “La Dotta, la Grassa e la Rossa”, sums up the very best of what this central Italian city has to offer.
+To first time visitors, its Italian nickname “La Dotta, la Grassa e la Rossa” may seem curious, but it sums up the very best of what this central Italian city has to offer.
 In short...
 "The Educated, the Fat, and the Red"!

 “La Dotta” honors the University of Bologna, the oldest university in the Western world.
 “La Grassa” refers to Bologna's renowned cuisine, some of the best Italian food in the world.
 And “la Rossa” for the stunning red buildings and rooftops made of clay.

 Bologna lies in between two of Italy's most visited cities, Venice and Florence, and roughly an hour from each by train.
 And yet it remains relatively unknown by tourists on their quest to see Italy's most iconic landmarks, all in 10 days.
 This is precisely the reason you should go!
 Our first time to Bologna in 2016 was during the high-season month of September (May is the other heavy travel month) and I was struck by how uncrowded if felt.
 Sure I saw tourists, but the locals intermingled with us so seamlessly we never really noticed, which gave Bologna a very local, authentic feel.